Phyronnaz/MaterialShaderExample/README.md

 It also shows how to hook into the Nanite visibility buffer to replace shading bins with custom ones.

+A quick overview of this plugin is available here: https://victorcareil.com/making-material-shaders

 ## Structure

 All the relevant C++ code is here: https://github.com/Phyronnaz/MaterialShaderExample/tree/master/Plugins/MaterialShaderPlugin/Source/MaterialShaderPlugin/Private